ZettelGeist/zettelgeist/docs/tutorial-Word.md

 `zfind --database Gatsby.db --query-string 'tags:"First Line" | comment:"First World War"' --show-title --show-note --show-comment > Gatsby-Body-Part-1.txt`

 - Hit enter, and in an instant you will have a file with all the searched data under that name.
-Open Gatsby-Body-Part-1.txt with your editor.
-Or upload it to GDocs and open it there.
+Open Gatsby-Body-Part-1.txt with Word or any editor.
 It will have your notes on those issues all in one place for you to put into your paper document where you need it.

 - THAT'S how to use the _notecard_ notetaking system to take notes, mark them for particular content, find them, collect them, and then pull them into your paper -- all using the computer instead of paper notecards (not that there is anything wrong with paper notecards, they still rock, but we are digital writers now).